mamaz/mobile-development-workflow/README.md

 ## Pros and Cons/Challenges
 ### Pros:
 - Stabilized each releases
-- Clear visibility of code and rollbacks
+- Clear visibility of codes and rollbacks if needed
 - Clear phase between development and testing
 - Clear guidelines